Maynooth Conference in the History of Mathematics

 1st & 2nd August 2019

-- Kevin Tracey, University of Swansea and the London Science Museum
+- Kevin Tracey, University of Swansea and the London Science Museum, 'Ramus amongst the Jesuits: Reading Introductory Mathematics in the Irish Colleges of Spain'

 Day 1 will also feature a visit to the Russell Library to view their collections, which include works of Galileo, Copernicus, Fermat, and Newton, to name but a few.
 There will be a conference dinner in the evening.

 Day 2 will follow a format similar to previous IHoM conferences, and will allow for a combination of longer and shorter talks.
-The topics will include
+Confirmed speakers and titles (as of 28th May) are:

 Registration: There will no registration fee**, but registration is compulsory, please fill out the registration form.
 Registration closes on Friday July the 12th at 5pm GMT.